Wang Chuanjun

 Wang Chuanjun (王传君; born 18 October 1985), also known as Eric Wang, is a Chinese actor and host.
 Wang is noted for playing Sekitani Kamiya in the romantic comedy television series iPartment, which enjoyed the highest ratings in China when it was broadcast.
+He is also known for his roles in films such as Dying to Survive and No More Bets.

 Early life

 Wang, born in Shanghai on October 18, 1985, graduated from Shanghai Theatre Academy with a major in acting.

 He participated in Dragon TV's reality program My Hero as a contestant.